See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Eye contact occurs when two people look at each other’s eyes at the same time.
 In human beings, eye contact is a form of nonverbal communication and is thought to have a large influence on social behavior.
 Coined in the early to mid-1960s, the term came from the West to often define the act as a meaningful and important sign of confidence, respect, and social communication.
 The customs and significance of eye contact vary between societies, with religious and social differences often altering its meaning greatly.
 Eye contact and facial expressions provide important social and emotional information.
 People, perhaps without consciously doing so, search other’s eyes and faces for positive or negative mood signs.
 In some contexts, the meeting of eyes arouses strong emotions the photographer learned.

-”- Eye contact provides some of the strongest emotions during a social conversation.
-This primarily is because it provides details on emotions and intentions.
-While someone does not give eye contact it can make someone feel left out from a certain group.
+”- While someone does not give eye contact it can make someone feel left out from a certain group.
 While on the other hand prolonged eye contact can tell someone you are interested in what they have to say.
 When two or more individuals talk, the person that talks is used to being looked at.
 Therefore, making eye contact can make other people expect conversation”, Kristian Bertel says.

 You might also like:

 Assignments & Stories - National Geographic Magazine »

 Nat Geo Assignment: I Want to Go There… »